assely/documentation/user.md

 <a name="inserting-users"></a>
 ### [Inserting Users](#inserting-users)

-Use `create` method with array of properties and values for inserting new user to the database.
+Use `create` method with an array of properties and values for inserting new user to the database.

 ```php
 User::create([